Anti-Islam Pegida rally meets resistance in Dresden | DW | 17.02.2020

 Hundreds of anti-Pegida demonstrators arrived in Neumarkt square, with posters carrying slogans such as "Red card for Nazis" and "Grandmas against the right."

-Organizers of the counter-rally had said earlier on Monday they expected around 1,000 people to attend, but an hour and a half into the event, they estimated that 2,500 people had arrived, according to German news agency dpa.
+Organizers of the counter-rally said earlier on Monday that they had expected around 1,000 people to attend, but 90 minutes into the event, they estimated that 2,500 people had arrived, according to German news agency DPA.

 Local media reported that Pegida leaders complained and threatened to cancel planned speeches due to the level of noise from counter protesters.